syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

         private void GenerateAssistItems()
         {
-            this.AssistItems.Add(new AssistItem()
+            var requestItem = new AssistItem()
             {
-               // Adding a user request as a text item.
-               Text = "Hey AI, can you tell me what MAUI is?
-Could you provide a link to learn more about .NET MAUI?", IsRequested = true;
+               // Adding a user request as a text item Text = "Hey AI, can you tell me what MAUI is?
+Could you provide a link to learn more about .NET MAUI?", IsRequested = true

-               // Add the request item to the collection this.AssistItems.Add(requestItem);
+            };

+            this.AssistItems.Add(requestItem);

             // Generating response item
             await GetResult(requestItem);
-            });
         }

         private async Task GetResult(AssistItem requestItem)
         {
            await Task.Delay(1000).ConfigureAwait(true);

            AssistItem responseItem = new AssistItem()
            {
-             // response from AI service
-             Text = "Sure!
+             // Adding a text item as a response from the AI service Text = "Sure!
 MAUI stands for .NET Multi-platform App UI.
 It’s a framework that allows you to create cross-platform applications using a single codebase.This powerful framework is an evolution of Xamarin.Forms and is designed to streamline the development process by allowing you to write code once and deploy it across multiple platforms.", ,
            };